netzpirat/haml-coffee/README.md

 * `global` <br />
   Inserts the optionally namespaced template function into `window.HAML`.

+* 'standalone' <br />
+  Returns the template function without wrapping it

 * `amd` <br />
   Wraps the template function into a `define()` statement to allow async loading via AMD.